IgniteUI/igniteui-docfx/en/components/combo.md

 <div class="divider--half"></div>

 ### Filtering
 By default filtering in the combo is enabled.
-However you can disable it using the following code:
+It can be disabled using the following code:

 ```html
 <igx-combo [filaterable]="false"></igx-combo>